 - It's getting the triggering signal from the PCM (TEST 7).

-CASE 2: If you got NO spark.
+CASE 2: You got NO spark.
 Re-check all of your connections and repeat the test again.
-If still no spark, then this results eliminates the ignition coil as the source of the NO SPARK condition/misfire, since without the Triggering Signal the COP ignition coil will not work.
+If still no spark, then this results eliminates the ignition coil as the source of the no-spark condition/misfire, since without the Triggering Signal the COP ignition coil will not work.

 TEST 8: Carbon Tracks And Other Stuff